 Types of Safety

 - Physical Safety – The ability to remain free from bodily harm.
-For my current work in the WordPress, this mostly comes up in relation to in-person events.
+For my current work in the WordPress project, this mostly comes up in relation to in-person events.

 - Psychological Safety – The ability to express yourself freely.
 This comes up in all of the community’s communication channels, from Slack and team blogs to twitter and events.